Global stocks dip on U.S. tax doubts

-MSCI’s global stock index, which tracks shares in 47 countries, declined 0.1 percent.
+MSCI’s global stock index, which tracks shares in 47 countries, declined 0.1 percent, slipping further from a record level.

 On Thursday the global index failed by one day to post its longest winning streak since 2003 as it fell 0.4 percent following 10 days straight of gains.